googlemaps/.github/README-template.md

 OR

-External contributions are not (yet) accepted for this repository.
+External contributions are not accepted for this repository.
 See [contributing guide] for more info.

 ## Terms of Service